grimme-lab/CENSO/README.md

-from censo.ensembleopt import prescreening, screening, optimization from censo.properties import nmr from censo.config import GeneralConfig from censo.config.parallel_config import ParallelConfig from censo.parallel import Config
+from censo.ensembleopt import prescreening, screening, optimization from censo.properties import nmr from censo.config import GeneralConfig from dask.distributed import LocalCluster, Client

 # CENSO outputs files in the current working directory (os.getcwd())
 input_path = "rel/path/to/your/inputfile"  # Relative to working directory